October is Breast Cancer Awareness Month

 Early detection is key.
 Depending on each woman’s risk level for developing the disease, screening recommendations vary.
 Mammography is an effective screening tool because it can show cancer growth when no symptoms are present, and doing at-home breast exams is another helpful way to detect changes in breast tissue.
 Every woman should have a discussion with her doctor about screening guidelines.

 The annual Breast Cancer Awareness Month campaign not only promotes awareness of the disease, but it also raises money for breast cancer research.
 Research is integral to learning new and more effective ways to treat breast cancer, as well as how to detect the disease early.
 The campaign provides numerous resources, like the option to donate money to give a woman in need a mammogram, a breast cancer symptom guide, stories of women and their loved ones who have been affected by the disease, and much more.
-If you would like to make a donation or learn more about the breast cancer awareness campaign, you can visit: https://www.nationalbreastcancer.org/breast-cancer-awareness-month.
+You can always make a donation and learn more about the breast cancer awareness campaign.

-Sometimes, health care providers miss the warning signs of breast cancer.
+Sometimes, health care providers miss the warning signs of breast cancer, resulting in a delayed diagnosis.
 If you are concerned that you doctor’s delayed diagnosis has affected your health, contact one of our firm’s Philadelphia medical malpractice lawyers.
 With offices located in Philadelphia, Bethlehem, Lancaster, and Reading, Galfand Berger serves clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.